perun-network/atala-prism-threshold/README.md

 - Missing key refresh and adversary identification protocols.
 - Main currently using precomputed secret primes to generate precomputations.
 This is to speed up the process.
 It is expected to have an accelerated prime generator incorporated in the precomputation phase.

+---
-## License
+## Copyright
-This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.
+Copyright 2024 PolyCrypt GmbH. \
+Use of the source code is governed by the Apache 2.0 license that can be found in the LICENSE file.